Axel-Jacobsen/GeneticPrisonersDilemma/README.md

 Similar to the Constant Decision Strategy, the tricky thing is getting some sort of continuity of the output.

 Also similar to the Constant Decision Strategy, this strategy has a `weight` between 0 and 1.
 When it is time to make a move, the strategy generates a random number between 0 and 1.
 The strategy "ands" the previous move of the opponent and weather the random number is less than the weight.
 That is, the strategy returns `opponent_previous_move && random_number < weight`.
 If this is true, the strategy cooperates, and if it is false, the strategy defects.
+See this [here, in the method `makeMove()`](https://github.com/Axel-Jacobsen/GeneticPrisonersDilemma/blob/master/src/main/java/GameTheory/Strategies/GeneticMemory.java).

 When `weight` is close to 1, the strategy copies the opponents previous move. when `weight` is near zero, the strategy returns false, or it tends to defect.